 Shop bought coleslaw tends to be light on vegetables and heavy on fat-laden mayonnaise.
 This recipe uses yogurt to give a lighter, healthier variation.
 And just one 80g serving provides one of your 5-a-day!

-Follow a recipe; follow food safety & hygiene rules; use measuring spoons and cups; chop using the bridge/claw safely; use a vegetable peeler safely; use a box grater safely; tidy away.
+Follow a recipe; follow food safety & hygiene rules; use measuring spoons; chop using the bridge/claw technique safely; use a vegetable peeler safely; use a box grater safely; tidy away.

-Chopping board, vegetable peeler, sharp knife, box grater, bowl, spoon.
+Chopping board, vegetable peeler, sharp knife, box grater, bowl, spoon, measuring spoons.